Spectral analysis of the stiffness matrix sequence in the approximated Stokes equation

 where

 We can then arrange these blocks into an \((8n^2 - 2n)\times (8n^2 - 2n)\) matrix.
 By suitably adding (or removing) a small number of rows and columns (on the order of $n$), we preserve the overall structure.
 Hence, from Theorem~\ref{thm:hermitian-compression} and the Definition \ref{def_not1}, the sequence \(\{{A}_n\}_n\) can be embedded into a larger sequence \(\{\widetilde{A}_n\}_n\), which is a block two-level Toeplitz matrix of dimension $8n^2$.
 This embedding does not alter the spectral distribution.
 Ultimately, after a permutation similarity transformation, we obtain a GLT matrix sequence whose symbol is an $8\times 8$ Hermitian matrix-valued function, which we describe in detail.
-Using Theorem~\ref{szego-herm}, it follows that its eigenvalues distribute according to this matrix-valued function.

-The final goal is to show that, up to a similarity transformation by permutations, the enlarged sequence is a block two-level GLT sequence generated by a Hermitian matrix-valued function (in fact a $8\times 8$ Hermitian matrix-valued function, whose entries are trigonometric polynomials times a viscosity function), as in Definition \ref{def_not3}, so that its order is $N(n)=8n_1n_2=8n^2$.
+Using Theorem \ref{szego-herm}, it follows that its eigenvalues distribute according to this matrix-valued function.\\ The final goal is to show that, up to a similarity transformation by permutations, the enlarged sequence is a block two-level GLT sequence generated by a Hermitian matrix-valued function (in fact a $8\times 8$ Hermitian matrix-valued function, whose entries are trigonometric polynomials times a viscosity function), as in Definition \ref{def_not3}, so that its order is $N(n)=8n_1n_2=8n^2$.
 In this way, the distribution Theorem \ref{szego-herm} can be invoked and we obtain that the GLT and spectral symbol is the function $\hat{G}(\theta_1,\theta_2)$ in (\ref{mu m hat g}) and subsequent expression.
-Summarising we derive the spectral analysis of the larger sequence $\{ \widetilde{A}_n \}$ through compressions described just before represented by a semi-orthogonal compression denoted by $\{P_n\}_n$.
+Summarising we derive the spectral analysis of the larger sequence $\{ \widetilde{A}_n \}$ through compressions described just before represented by a semi-orthogonal compression denoted by $\{P_n\}_n$.\\